2062GlossyLedge/Min-Now_Web-App/.github/instructions/backend.instructions.md

 - Don't create another settings.py file.
 - Do not delete or overwrite any comments.
 - do not suggest or execute commands in the terminal
+- A python test file must end with _test.py

 ### Key Principles